mariuz/flamerobin/src/ibpp/readme.txt

 fbclient.dll / gds32.dll.
 If called, this function must be called *early* by the application, before *any* other function or object methods of IBPP.
 This is currently a NO-OP on platforms other than Win32.

+- Changed the date / time / timestamp support in order to get access to the sub-second precision, which is defined in ten thousandths of seconds in IB and FB.
+The operator int() has been dropped and replaced by methods GetDate() and GetTime().
+The method GetTime() can take an optional fourth parameter to get the sub-seconds.
+Same for method SetTime().
+This is true for classes Time and Timestamp.

+- Added int Statement::GetSubtype(int) returning, for a Blob column only, the subtype of the Blob as it is declared in the database metadata.

 4/ Comments, Acknowledgments